How to Become a Speech Therapist in Montana

 The outlook for speech-language pathologists is so promising that the field is getting national attention.

 Forbes reported on an extensive survey of more than 2 million workers that asked if the respondents felt that their work made the world a better place.
-Based on the results, they included speech-language pathology on their list of the most meaningful career fields with strong salary offers.
+Based on the results, speech-language pathologist ranked in the top-15 of the most meaningful careers with strong salary prospects.

 Options for employment in the SLP field include public and social health services clinics, residential care facilities and nursing homes, as well as schools and hospitals.
 Private clinics also provide promising opportunities to speech-language therapists in Montana, some of the most respected of which include: